Our Children's Trust: Juliana v. United States

-On June 25, 2021, attorneys for the youth plaintiffs and Department of Justice presented oral arguments on the plaintiffs’ Motion for Leave to File Second Amended Complaint.

-On July 7, 2021, six Democratic Attorneys General filed amicus briefs in support of the youth plaintiffs.
-On July 13, 2021, the NRDC filed an amicus brief in support of the youth plaintiffs.
+On June 8, 2021, 17 Republican Attorneys General filed a motion to insert themselves as intervenors in the case and to object to any potential settlement between the Biden administration and the plaintiffs.
+On July 7, 2021, six Democratic Attorneys General filed amicus briefs in support of the plaintiffs.
+On July 13, 2021, the NRDC filed an amicus brief in support of the plaintiffs.

-The youth plaintiffs are currently awaiting a ruling on their Motion for Leave to File a Second Amended Complaint and the Motion to Intervene.
+In June 2023, the plaintiffs received permission to file an amended complaint.
+The government then moved to dismiss the amended complaint.
+In December 2023, the district court for the District of Oregon allowed the plaintiffs' claims of a right to a climate system capable of sustaining life under the Due Process Clause and violation of the Public Trust Doctrine to proceed.
+Once again, the government appealed.

+The government requested the Ninth Circuit Court of Appeals to order the federal district court to dismiss the case.
+The petition was granted by the circuit court on May 1, 2024, and the district court then dismissed the case the same day.

+In dismissing the case, the Ninth Circuit Court of Appeals (Circuit Judges Mark J. Bennett, Ryan D. Nelson and Eric D. Miller) wrote: In a 2020 appeal, "we held that the Juliana plaintiffs lack Article III standing to bring such a claim.
+We remanded with instructions to dismiss on that basis.
+The district court nevertheless allowed amendment, and the government again moved to dismiss.
+The district court denied that motion, and the government petitioned for mandamus seeking to enforce our earlier mandate.
+We have jurisdiction to consider the petition.
+We grant it."

-The youth plaintiffs are supported by over two dozen of the world’s premier scientific experts, including the late Dr. Frank Ackerman, Peter Erickson, Dr. Howard Frumkin, Dr. James Hansen, Dr. Ove Hoegh-Guldberg, Dr. Mark Jacobson, Dr. Akilah Jefferson (rebuttal), Dr. Susan Pacheco, Dr. Jerome Paulson, Dr. Eric Rignot, Dr. G. Philip Robertson, Dr. Steve Running, Catherine Smith, James "Gus" Speth, Nobel laureate Dr. Joseph Stiglitz, Dr. Kevin Trenberth, Dr. Lise Van Susteren, Dr. Karrie Walters (rebuttal), Dr. Harold Wanless, Dr. Jim Williams, and Andrea Wulf, all of whom prepared expert reports and were deposed in preparation for trial in 2018.
+The plaintiffs were supported by over two dozen of the world's pre-eminent climate scientists and supporters, including the late Dr. Frank Ackerman, Peter Erickson, Dr. Howard Frumkin, Dr. James Hansen, Dr. Ove Hoegh-Guldberg, Dr. Mark Jacobson, Dr. Akilah Jefferson (rebuttal), Dr. Susan Pacheco, Dr. Jerome Paulson, Dr. Eric Rignot, Dr. G. Philip Robertson, Dr. Steve Running, Catherine Smith, James "Gus" Speth, Nobel laureate Dr. Joseph Stiglitz, Dr. Kevin Trenberth, Dr. Lise Van Susteren, Dr. Karrie Walters (rebuttal), Dr. Harold Wanless, Dr. Jim Williams, and Andrea Wulf, all of whom prepared expert reports and were deposed in preparation for trial in 2018.

 Lawsuits against US States

-Our Children’s Trust has supported or represented youth in legal efforts in all 50 states by bringing legal actions including climate lawsuits and petitions for rulemaking against state governments.
-As of February 2023, Our Children’s Trust represents and supports young people in active climate cases and legal actions in five U.S. states: Florida, Hawai’i, Montana, Utah, and Virginia:
+Our Children's Trust has supported or represented youth in legal efforts in all 50 states by bringing legal actions including climate lawsuits and petitions for rulemaking against state governments.
+As of February 2023, Our Children's Trust represents and supports young people in active climate cases and legal actions in five U.S. states: Florida, Hawai’i, Montana, Utah, and Virginia: